krallapalli/letterscampaign/README.md

 # Letters Campaign

 This application can be used to generate and print campaign letters.
 It's a static website and uses javascript.
 It's easy to use and customizable for any campaign.
 You can have state specific letters and national level letters.
 The app uses users state to identify the recepients.
+Letters are generated for both state and nation level for every one.
 Just deploy the application on S3 or any web server and share the link.

 Here is a working example.